Who are the people behind this project?

 Our recordings would supplement other recordings in the Macaulay Library at the Cornell Lab of Ornithology.
 We’d figured our own library would have characteristics of species, and backgrounds sounds, that are likely unique to our location, or region, and this time in history.
 For instance, we are aware that the impacts of climate change will be seen first and more dramatically in places like Acadia – places that bridge two zones: both the Boreal and Carolinian life zones (zones so named for the habitats they represent).
 And of course, our library of bird sounds can be used for our future education and outreach efforts.
 And we’ve got lots of ideas already!

-We have now recorded bird sounds for three consecutive years during the month of June, resulting in a solid start to the Bird Sounds of Schoodic Peninsula at Acadia National Park.
+We have now recorded bird sounds for four consecutive years during the month of June, resulting in a solid start to the Bird Sounds of Schoodic Peninsula at Acadia National Park.